BelalAbulabn/CoAP-Mongoose-CoAP-Mongoose-Client_Server/README.md

 - For the CoAP client, you'll need a C compiler such as GCC.
 - For the CoAP server, you'll need Python 3.x.

-### Cloning the Repository

-To clone the repository, use the following command: git clone <repository-url>

 Replace `<repository-url>` with the URL of this repository.